Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 ## Data Ingestion, Option 1
 Duration: 1

-If you have just completed the quickstarts for [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0) and haven't clean up the database, there is no further actions required, just skip ahead to the section for `Monitor with Amazon Managed Service for Grafana (AMG)` on the left pane.
+If you have completed the quickstarts for [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0) and haven't cleaned up the database, there is no further actions required, just skip ahead to the section for `Monitor with Amazon Managed Service for Grafana (AMG)` on the left pane.

 <!---------------------------->
 ## Data Ingestion, Option 2
 Duration: 10

-At this point, you can either choose to complete `Option 1` above first then skip ahead to the section for `Monitor with Amazon Managed Service for Grafana (AMG)` on the left pane, or you can start from scratch by processing some sample data before using AMG or Streamlit.
+At this point, you can either choose to complete `Option 1` above first then skip ahead to the section for `Monitor with Amazon Managed Service for Grafana (AMG)` on the left pane, or you can start from scratch by processing some sample data before using AMG or Streamlit described in steps below.

 #### 1. Creating user, role, and database in Snowflake
 First login to your Snowflake account as a power user with ACCOUNTADMIN role.
 Then run the following SQL commands in a worksheet to create a user, database and the role that we will use in the lab.